 Tenure Justification Letter (DOC), which is only needed for new appointments with tenure (not for faculty who are seeking promotion with tenure).

-All faculty are required to participate in scholarship, as broadly defined in the School of Medicine Rules (PDF).
+All faculty in the Regular and Research Professor Series are required to participate in scholarship, as broadly defined in the School of Medicine Rules (PDF).
 All scholarship implies creativity.
 The products of all scholarship must be in a format that can be evaluated, which would normally mean a written format, but could include video or computer formats.
 Further information regarding the types of scholarship that are recognized by the School of Medicine is found in the School of Medicine Rules (PDF).

 In addition, two documents are available that provide information regarding scholarship:

 Education Scholarship Memo (PDF): "Turning Committee Work and Course Leadership into Teaching Scholarship: A guide for educators at the University of Colorado School of Medicine.”